 Top Loading v.
 Panel Loading

-While this gives some security against items falling out it also leads to a lack of organization and difficulty getting to your contents on the fly.
+While this gives some security against items falling out it also leads to a lack of organization and difficulty getting to your content on the fly.

 Panel loading backpacks, on the other hand, open flat allowing you to pack it like a normal suitcase giving you maximum organization and access.